Teaching the Alphabet with 10 Exciting Multi-Sensory Activity Ideas

 How Do I Start Teaching the Alphabet?

-One of the best ways to start developing alphabet awareness is by focussing on the most important letters in a child’s life – the letters in his or her name.
-Name activities are a fun and meaningful way to start introducing kids the letters and sounds of the alphabet.
+Alphabet awareness is a foundational skill of early literacy.
+One of the best ways to start developing alphabet awareness is by focusing on letters in everyday life and focusing on the most important letters in a child’s life – the letters in his or her name.

 What are Multi-Sensory Activities